Instructions for Authors

 International Journal of Biological Sciences publishes papers of high quality in any area of biology and biological sciences.
 Submission to the Journal is on the understanding that the article has not been previously published in any other form and is not under consideration for publication elsewhere.

 Manuscripts that are judged to be of insufficient quality or unlikely to be competitive enough for publication will be rejected during initial screening.
 The remaining manuscripts go through a review process, and possible decisions are: accept as is, minor revision, major revision, or reject.
 Authors should submit back their revisions within 1 month in the case of minor revision, or 3 months in the case of major revision.
 To submit a revision please sign in here and use the submit button at the right side of page.
 Manuscripts with significant results are typically reviewed and published at the highest priority.

 Published articles of International Journal of Biological Sciences are open access and full texts appear in PubMed Central.
 This effectively removes the barriers for timely distribution of the articles and ensures that they can be read by as many as possible.
-Payment can be made by credit card, bank transfer, money order or check.
+Payment can be made by credit card or bank transfer.
 Instruction for payment is sent during publication process and is also available in the manuscript login page as soon as manuscript is accepted.
 Publication fee is required to cover the cost of publication, and should be paid before copyediting and publication.
 Fee waiver is not available.

 * $AUD: Australian dollar